[WM29]

 “Dark Good Friday” is equally frenetic, but showcases Runnings’ unmistakable soaring vocal melodies while relying more heavily on Dingman’s meticulous, but always atmospheric, fretwork.

-The two tracks were recovered from the original Tascam 4-track tapes and mixed by Marc Ostermeier (Shade Side Sunny Side, Never Been) in 2010.
+All three tracks were recovered from the original Tascam 4-track tapes and mixed by Marc Ostermeier (Shade Side Sunny Side, Never Been) in 2010.

 Additional Releases